Devin Durrant

 Durrant has written two books: Raising an All-American: Helping Your Child Succeed in Athletics and in Life and The Values Delta: A Small and Simple Way to Make a Positive Difference in Your Personal and Professional Life.

 He has served in many volunteer roles in The Church of Jesus Christ of Latter-day Saints, including full-time missionary service in Spain, president of the Texas Dallas Mission (2011–2014), and as a counselor in the Sunday School general presidency.
-See Church service & General Conference for details and video messages.
+See Church Service for details and video messages.

 In 1999, Sports Illustrated named him one of the 50 greatest Utah sports figures; a Deseret News poll in 2000 ranked him among the top ten Utah college basketball players of the prior century.